-The external surface of the building is traditional brick construction with a small amount of spandrel panels below the first-floor common area windows.
+1) The external surface of the building is predominantly traditional brick construction with UPVC panels to the roof line.

 2) Individual flat windows are UPVC double glazed window frames.
 The windows in the communal staircases are UPVC window frames with openable vents.
 The communal staircase window frames are fitted with spandrel panels.